 The Sharing Cities Map Jam hosted by Shareable is being held October 12th through the 26th around the world.
 It's a distributed event.
 We're in the process of signing up event hosts for as many cities and towns as possible for map jam events to be held between the 12th and 26 of this month.

 A map jam is an easy to organize event where a relatively small, dedicated group of people get together for a brief period, say three hours, to map as many sharing services in their city or town as possible.
 Like a musical jam, it should be fun, social, and jammers should find a groove as they work.
+Join the Sharing Cities Network facebook group to get the latest updates and meet other map jammers.

 WHY HOST A MAP JAM?